-In accordance with the company's executive compensation policy, we also paid cash bonuses upon compliance with predetermined 2020 performance parameters set by the Compensation Committee and the Board of Directors.
-The 2020 cash bonus expenses for Dr. Dor, Ms. Payne, Mr. Schusheim and Mr. Yerushalmi were \$309.4 thousands, \$423.8 thousands, \$100.4 thousands and \$251.1 thousands, respectively.
-As noted above, Mr. Shwed did not receive a cash bonus for 2020.
+In accordance with the company's executive compensation policy, we also paid cash bonuses upon compliance with predetermined 2021 performance parameters set by the Compensation Committee and the Board of Directors.
+The 2021 cash bonus expenses for Dr. Dor, Ms. Payne, Mr. Schusheim and Mr. Yerushalmi were \$473.4 thousands, \$514.5 thousands, \$205.8 thousands and \$411.6 thousands, respectively.
+As noted above, Mr. Shwed did not receive a cash bonus for 2021.
 The cash compensation amounts paid were denominated in Israeli Shekels and converted into U.S. Dollars at the exchange rate as of year-end.

 We currently pay each of our non-executive directors an annual cash retainer of \$40.0 thousands for the services provided to our board of directors and an annual cash retainer of \$7.5 thousands for each committee membership.
-In addition, we pay the chairman of our board of directors and the lead independent director an annual cash retainer of \$20.0 thousands, the chair of our audit committee an annual cash retainer of \$7.5 thousands and the chair of each of our nominating committee and compensation committee an annual cash retainer of \$2.5 thousands.
+In addition, we pay the chairman of our board of directors and the lead independent director an annual cash retainer of \$20.0 thousands, the chair of our audit committee an annual cash retainer of \$7.5 thousands and the chair of each of our nominating, sustainability and corporate governance committee and compensation committee an annual cash retainer of \$2.5 thousands.
 Only directors who are not officers receive compensation for serving as directors.